jesse-ai/docs/docs/faq/README.md

 - You compare different timeframes?
 - (Custom) Implementations of indicators on TradingView might use different source types or formulas.
 Compare the formula and parameters used. ([Jesse's indicator Source Code](https://github.com/jesse-ai/jesse/tree/master/jesse/indicators), [Talib's Source Code](https://sourceforge.net/projects/ta-lib/), [Tulipindicators Source Code](https://github.com/TulipCharts/tulipindicators/tree/master/indicators)
 - It's an indicator with memory.
 In this case, consider adjusting the `warmup_candles_num` in config.py.
 Also, see the explanation about slicing the candles [here](https://docs.jesse.trade/docs/indicators/custom-indicators.html#slicing-the-candles).

+## What would happen to the open positions if a live session is terminated?
+At the moment Jesse only understands orders that it submitted by itself, and positions that it caused them to open.
+Hence, it tries to clean the state on both session start and termination time.
+So all your open positions get closed, and open orders get canceled.

+## If I terminate and start again a live session, would the restarted live session know the previous open positions?

+No, it'll close them and start again.
+However, session consistency is a feature under development as it was added to our [Trello page](https://trello.com/b/F9Eb0wW5/live-trade-plugin).